In this Article

 - When you are too stressed, your adrenal glands get activated and in turn, produce a hormone called cortisol in excess.
 Cortisol interferes with the normal production of the thyroid hormone and may be a cause of hypothyroidism.

 - Exposure to heavy metals like mercury can also trigger hypothyroidism.

-- Hashimoto’s Disease is an autoimmune disease which inflames the thyroid gland and affects thyroid hormone production.
-It is one of the more common causes of hypothyroidism.
+- Hashimoto’s disease, an autoimmune disease that inflames the thyroid gland and affects thyroid hormone production.
+It is one of the most common causes of hypothyroidism.

 - Full or part surgical removal of the thyroid gland during treatment of diseases like goitre, thyroid cancer etc., can affect the functioning of the thyroid gland and cause hypothyroidism.

 If a woman has an abnormally low (or high) level of thyroid hormone in her body, it can cause fluctuations in her menstrual cycle.
 This can also affect her ability to ovulate which may make it difficult to get pregnant or in worse cases, may result in infertility.
 On the other hand, if you are considering pregnancy with hypothyroidism, do remember that miscarriage is a risk or your child may be born with congenital disabilities.

 We know it sounds daunting, but don’t worry, there are many ways to treat the condition and have a baby as normally as possible!
 We will tell you how.
 If you are thinking of having a baby, first things first, you have to schedule a thyroid function test.